icon

 • Categories

-The power supply dictates the amplifier's output limits.
+The power supply dictates the amplifier's output limit

 Why do lower ohm loads challenge an amplifier's output?